 Maintaining the results of treatment also rely upon proper oral hygiene and routine dental care.
 We'll also discuss a take-home whitening system if any periodic touch-ups are indicated following the procedure or down the road.

-At the office of Bethesda Row Dental, we're dedicated to providing the highest quality of care.
+At the office of Bethesda Row Dental, we're dedicated to providing high quality of care.
 If you have any additional questions or concerns about your teeth whitening procedure, feel free to contact our office.